On causes of bad breath

 Baking soda (sodium bicarbonate) against halitosis

-Considering that it is a famous "mopper-upper" of bad or persistent odours, baking soda rinses (while less inexpensive than salt) should have a similarly or even stronger positive effect.
-Baking soda, in addition to its many time-honoured applications, has indeed been used and recommended both for brushing teeth and in baths and rinses, see More about baking soda.
+Baking soda, in addition to its many time-honoured applications, has indeed been used and recommended both for brushing teeth and for baths and mouth rinses, see More about baking soda.

 Drinking water & hydrating your mouth

-Since as mentioned above, bad breath can be caused by dry mouth (dry mouth allowing caries-promoting bacteria to flourish3) simple water drinking can erase any traces of bad odour (and after rinsing seems like the obvious first-aid measure to take).
-You can help to make sure that your mouth stays hydrated by chewing sugar-free xylitol gum or regularly "rinsing" with xylitol.
-Note: certain medications can cause dry mouth.4
+Since as mentioned above, bad breath can be caused by dry mouth (a dry mouth allows bacteria that lead to cavities to flourish[3]) simple water drinking can erase any traces of bad odour (and after rinsing seems like the obvious first-aid measure to take).

-Hydrogen peroxide
+Hydrogen peroxide (H2O2)

-is another of the trusty standbys for a number of DIY health applications and works by eliminating bacteria.2 Only use 3% (or even lower) food grade hydrogen peroxide for gargling (or make sure to properly dilute a more concentrated hydrogen peroxide or you might seriously hurt/damage your mouth, undiluted hydrogen peroxide is highly aggressive and not to be trifled with!).
+is another of the trusty standbys for a number of DIY health applications and works by eliminating bacteria.[2]
+Only use 3% (or even lower) food grade hydrogen peroxide for gargling (or make sure to properly dilute a more concentrated hydrogen peroxide or you might seriously hurt/damage your mouth, undiluted hydrogen peroxide is highly aggressive and not to be trifled with!).

 Clean your tongue

 gently but thoroughly and regularly of any malodorous films and deposits which may have accumulated (for instance during sleep), using a toothbrush, spoon or special tongue scraper.
-Simultaneously, you will likely have removed large amounts of caries bacteria from your mouth (see Tongue Cleaning).
+Simultaneously, you will likely have removed large amounts of cavity-causing bacteria from your mouth (see Tongue Cleaning).

-Clean between your teeth
+Clean between your teeth (flossing)

 Food rests trapped between your teeth not only are one of the main causes of tooth decay but can also cause oral malodour.
-More at Interstitial Cleaning (Flossing).
+Food remnants such as fibers (even from meat) tend to remain wedged between teeth, and brushing typically will not dislodge them.

 Oil pulling

-This simple health practice has been credited with numerous cleaning and healing benefits, including cleaning up mouths who formerly suffered from "morning breath" etc. (to wit this testimonial: "My breath has become very pleasant in the morning.
-When I ran out of sesame oil and did not do my oil pulling, I did notice my breath becoming slightly smelly in the morning.
-This condition instantly reversed itself as soon as I started oil pulling in the morning again.")
-In fact, a scientific study titled "Effect of oil pulling on halitosis and microorganisms causing halitosis" arrived at the result that oil pulling was as effective as chlorhexidine for bad breath and the associated microorganisms - which in light of the strong antimicrobial power of chlorhexidine is very impressive indeed.
+In fact, a scientific study titled "Effect of oil pulling on halitosis and microorganisms causing halitosis" arrived at the result that oil pulling was as effective as chlorhexidine for bad breath and the associated microorganisms — which in light of the strong antimicrobial power of chlorhexidine is very impressive indeed.
 Compare Oil Pulling.

 Xylitol

-The natural sugar replacement xylitol has permanently improved people's "morning breath" and cleared coated tongues by suppressing cariogenic streptococcus mutans bacteria.
-In addition to rather costly xylitol chewing gum and candy, the easiest and most economical way of benefitting from xylitol's caries-healing properties consists in "rinsing" with it several times a day (without flushing with water afterwards) and leaving it in your mouth overnight.
+In addition to rather costly xylitol chewing gum and candy, the easiest and most economical way of benefitting from xylitol's cavity-healing properties consists in "rinsing" with it several times a day (without flushing with water afterwards) and leaving it in your mouth overnight.
 Details about xylitol and Rinsing with xylitol.

 Raw green foods, parsley, coriander leaves, sage leaves & chlorophyll

 Particularly when much of the odour comes from the lungs (such as after ingestion of garlic), I've found eating raw green foods and chewing parsley (chlorophyll apparently works as a natural deodorant) to be very effective and helpful.
-A slightly more complicated recipe I saw suggested involved boiling parsley sprigs with ground cloves and using it as an effective remover of mouth odours.

 If you grow your own wheatgrass or have it available in powder form (health food stores), you have another chlorophyll-rich food you can use against mouth odour.
 Spirulina, barley green etc. should work similarly.
 And indeed ...

-Cayenne pepper for tooth brushing
+Cayenne pepper for toothbrushing

 Someone who used to suffer from inflamed and receding gums reported that after starting to brush her teeth with plain cayenne powder, all previous gum issues were resolved including "morning breath".